 Momo took her cup gratefully, thinking internally that she was also grateful for all the training she had been getting lately with her current quirk use.
 And the fact that protective clothing, no matter how heavy the clothing, couldn’t really compare to some of the other things she had created in the past.
 “I think we are just going to have to survive it, just like all the other sailors out there.
 Although, perhaps Kyo-chan might be able to detect minute changes in the water with her quirk?”

 “The main deck is too high up above the waterline.
-My ear Jack’s can’t reach,” Kyoka answered, flushing a bit at the mode of address from her crush.
+My ear jacks can’t reach,” Kyoka answered, flushing a bit at the mode of address from her crush.
 “I might be able to start to detect some movement in the wind if I really try hard enough, but even that’s chancy at best.”

 “Damn...”
 Shoto said in his usual monotone.

 “Come on, everybody, let’s all get undercover at least.
-Hopefully, we won’t be hit by snow or anything else we’ll need to shovel off the deck for a bit,” Izuku said, fighting the urge to lean down and help Melissa to her feet.
+Hopefully, we won’t be hit by snow or anything else that we’ll need to shovel off the deck for a bit,” Izuku said, fighting the urge to lean down and help Melissa to her feet.

 Astonishingly, it seemed as if this area of the Grand Line was done trying to kill them for a bit.
 The next day, the duo on watch only had to deal with two squalls.
 They were short, sharp affairs, but once they were done, there was quite a bit of sun and even some heat.
 After the last few days, this seemed a blessed relief, one that the girls, even those who should have been sleeping, decided to take advantage of.